-IMPORTANT: Not all campsites have identical amenities.
-Read the campsite information on the reservations website to preview photos of campsites; check availability and fees; and find out whether a specific site is handicap accessible; has access to water, showers, or restrooms; has electric hookup; and other important information.
+Not all campsites have identical amenities.
+Read the campsite information on the reservations website to see photos of campsites; check availability and fees; find out whether a specific site is wheelchair accessible, has access to water, bathouses or pit toilets, or has electric hookup; and learn other important information.

-Primitive Camping can also be found at Raymond Fisher Campground.
-There are 8 designated sites with fire rings, picnic tables and lantern hooks.
+Primitive camping can also be found at Raymond Fisher Campground.
+There are eight designated sites with fire rings, picnic tables and lantern hooks.
 A pit privy is also available.
 Access to the Raymond Fisher Camp Area is at the Grassy Ridge parking lot.
 Follow the blue circle markers on the Raymond Fisher Trail for 1.5 miles.
 While camping, visitors can enjoy the scenery and peaceful nature of the small Ray Fisher pond located within the camping area.
-These sites are only available by reservation, for a fee.
+These sites are available only by reservation (with a fee).

 Park gates are closed and locked at posted closing times for your protection.
 There will be no exiting or entering the gates after the closing time.
 All visitors who are not spending the night need to be out by closing time.
 If you leave the park and do not return before closing time, you will not be able to re-enter.
 Check with the park office during office hours for the after-hours emergency phone number.